Brtgkrk/SmartSensify-API/README.md

 - Added a description field to sensors.
 - Updated sensor PUT endpoint, allowing users to update only certain fields.

-#### 0.2.1 (Current Version)
+#### 0.2.1

 - startDate and endDate parameters are now avaiable at /sensors/:id/data endpoint, parameters should be within user local time, hovever endpoint returns data with utc time instead.
 - Support for downloading data as csv from API (can be imported directly into Excel, PowerBI or other business inteligence aplications with link and Authentication token)

+### 0.3.0 "Organizations Update"

+- Added organizations managing.

+#### 0.3.1

+- Added groups managing

+#### 0.3.2

+- Getting all users in certain group endpoint
+- Getting all group sensors endpoint
+- Getting all groups that provided user is in endpoint
+- Changes in sensor creation code

+#### 0.3.3

+- Added endpoint for checking details of certain group
+- Return all group users endpoint returns now only few fields
+- PATCH and DELETE endpoint for groups created

+### 0.4.0 "Alert Update"

+- Add Alerts.
+- GET, POST, PATCH, DELETE endpoints for alerts added

+#### 0.4.1 (Current Version)

+- Sending mails when alert condition met

 ## Planned future updates

-##### 0.2.x

-- Add filter options to sensorData (including type and time interval).
-- Readings field should be without an id and version in the database.
-- Add the option to generate a new secret key.
-- Automatic type updating for sensors.
-- User ~~PUT~~ PATCH endpoint should return changed settings / fields.

-#### 0.3.0 "Organizations Update"

-- Add organizations.
-- Add admins/moderator to organizations and provide option for users and sensors administration

-#### 0.4.0 "Alert Update"

-- Add Alerts.
-- User should have options to manage its alerts (limit alert, time alert, trend alert, conditional alert, localization alert, malfunction alert)
-- Support of different communication channels (like email, sms, mobile push or desktop notifications )

-#### 0.5.0 "Admin Update"
+#### 0.5.0 "Types Update"

-- Add Administrator and moderator options, account banning, suspending  etc.
+- Add official and custom types
-- Add the possibility to delete User (Data anonymization).
+- Add possibility to modify custom types by user

 #### 0.6.0 "Sensor Update"

 - Add status to sensors (active, inactive, faulty).
 - Add possibility for changing sensor options remotely.

-### 1.0.0
+### 1.0.0 "Admin Update"

-- Minor/Major changes, bug fixes.
+- Add Administrator and moderator options, account banning, suspending  etc.
+- Add the possibility to delete User (Data anonymization).
 - Mail verification, reset password, profile/organization pictures, additional login security.
 - Additional limitations for users and sensors, API authentication.

-#### 1.1.0

-- Add Gravatar integration.
 - Add payment methods for buying premium.

 ---